5 Expanding Career Areas in Ohio Worth Training For

 1. Health Care

-The result is that overall employment within Ohio's health and social assistance sector could rise by over 16 percent from 2016 to 2026.
+According to the Ohio Department of Job and Family Services, overall employment within Ohio's health and social assistance sector could rise by over 16 percent from 2016 to 2026.
 That growth is expected to create nearly 30,000 job openings every year for health care support workers and more than 25,000 annual openings for practitioners and technical professionals related to this sector.
-Just look at the expected rates of job growth for some of Ohio's health vocations over that period:2
+Just look at the expected rates of job growth for some of Ohio's health vocations over that period:

 - Occupational therapy assistants—28 percent